 Scroll to top

-Oracle Cloud Services vs. AWS: Which is Better in 2024?
+Oracle Cloud Services vs. AWS: Which is Better in 2025?

-Vancy Arokia - January 10, 2024 - 2 comments - 515 Views
+Vancy Arokia - January 10, 2024

-Reading Time: 5 minutes
+Reading Time: 6 minutes

 Table of Contents:-

-Approximately 90% of enterprises use cloud services in their businesses. whereas Oracle Cloud and Amazon Web Services (AWS) are both industry leading cloud computing platforms that offer a vast range of options to help enterprises manage their IT resources more effectively.
+Approximately 90% of enterprises use cloud services in their businesses.
+Whereas Oracle Cloud and Amazon Web Services (AWS) are both industry leading cloud computing platforms that offer a vast range of options to help enterprises manage their IT resources more effectively.
 So, we have compared these two services with their features and types to let you know which will suit your business model.

-Oracle Cloud Service overview
+Oracle Cloud Services Overview

 Oracle Cloud is a package of cloud computing services offered by Oracle Corporation.
 58% of US customers use Oracle Cloud Infrastructure.
 It includes computing, storage, networking, and application development, as well as a platform for custom applications.
 49% of users from companies (greater than 1000 employees) are using Oracle Cloud infrastructure.
 It can be accessed over the internet and is designed to help businesses of all sizes manage their IT resources.
 Also, Larry Ellison, the founder of Oracle, says “The need for cloud independence is increasing to the point where eventually every nation will desire its own independent cloud.”